-Having received his education at Westminster School and St Andrews University, Jake has helped to co-found and build Holland Park Tuition & Education Consultants since 2004.
+Having received his education at Westminster School and St Andrews University, Jake has helped to co-found and build Holland Park Tuition & Education Consultants.

 He has over a decade of experience helping children get into the best schools and Universities in the UK and is committed to bringing British expertise to families around the world.

 Dickon Leigh-Wood joined Holland Park Education as Chief Operations Officer after gaining leadership and management skills as an Instructor at the Royal Military Academy Sandhurst.